GoogleCloudPlatform/cloud-run-button/README.md

 ### Customizing source repository parameters

 - To use a different git branch, add a `cloudshell_git_branch=BRANCH_NAME` query parameter.
-- To run the build in a subdirectory of the repo, add a `cloudshell_dir=SUBDIR` query parameter.
+- To run the build in a subdirectory of the repo, add a `cloudshell_working_dir=SUBDIR` query parameter.

 ### Customizing deployment parameters